bdezonia/bsf/README.txt

 - equation language must be laid out so that one knows how to parse. for example specify what functions are valid (sin? acos? erfc? etc.) but the calibration strings can be ignored by anyone who wants to.
-- ideally the numbers would be expandable: i.e. no fixed sizes (such as UINT63) for dim counts and dim sizes.
 - supporting this format requires arbitrary precision ints for sizes and arbitrary precision floats for axis calibration / equation support.
 - how complex should the subentity codes be.
 The basic couple I've